 Hit and run accidents are not limited to an automobile driver hitting a pedestrian.
 A hit and run can occur when a driver hits another vehicle that is parked and unattended.
 If the driver does not leave any contact information, such as a note on the windshield, or make any reasonable attempts to notify the owner of the parked car of what happened, then that driver has committed a hit and run.

 In order to avoid hit and run accidents, it would be best to practice defensive driving techniques.
-This is particularly true for a city like Chicago, where the streets are filled with pedestrians, bicyclist and motorcycles.
-Drivers should check all blind spots before changing lanes or turning, just in case a bicycle may be pulling up along side them.
-Drivers should also take care to stop at the appropriate lines to avoid hitting pedestrians in crosswalks, and then proceed with caution before making turns.
+This is particularly true for a city like Chicago, where the streets are filled with pedestrians, bicyclists, and motorcycles.
+Drivers should check all blind spots before changing lanes or turning, just in case a bicycle may be pulling up alongside them.
+Drivers should also take care to stop at the appropriate lines to avoid hitting pedestrians in crosswalks and then proceed with caution before making turns.
 Anyone paying attention to their surroundings and driving with care while out on the road can help to reduce the incidence of hit and run accidents in Chicago.

 Hit and run drivers may be hesitant to turn themselves in because they are afraid of the repercussions of their actions, particularly if they were driving under the influence at the time of the accident.
 Eyewitness accounts can be valuable in identifying the driver.
 They can provide information about the type of vehicle or have noticed the license plate number.
 Most people now are carrying smartphones and may have been able to snap a photo or take a video at the scene.
 It is important to take down any witness accounts of the accident if you are able to do so.